kstenerud/concise-encoding/cbe-specification.md

 Technically, padding could also be used as a sequence point in a CBE-style stream to help synchronize data on a noisy channel (for example, data chunk, 4x padding, data chunk, etc), but such schemes are outside of the scope of this document.

+Padding is the only CBE type that has no matching CTE type.

 Other Types